for safepet clients

 If you are staying at a Violence Against Women shelter or a transitional shelter, or;

 If you are referred to us by a third party ("Third Party Referral").

 We only communicate with clients via email.
 Therefore please ONLY use an email address that your abuser does not have access to.
 If you know or think that your abuser has access to your email, please have your caseworker or Third Party Referee provide their email address so we can communicate safely.

-if you need our help, please follow these steps:
+If you need our help, please follow the steps below.

 Referrals can be made by many professionals and organizations, such as (but not limited to):

 Case workers from community support organizations

 If you have a spot at a shelter: Once you have submitted your Intake Form (see above), we will see if we have an appropriate foster for your pet(s).
 If we do, we will coordinate with you and/or shelter caseworker via email about what you need to do next.
 This will involve dropping your pet(s) off at a confidential location and answering some questions about their medical and behavioural history.

 If you are referred by a third party: Once you have submitted your Intake Form (see above), we will see if we have an appropriate foster for your pet(s).
 If we do, we will coordinate with you and/or your Third Party Referee via email about what you need to do next.
 This will involve dropping your pet(s) off at a confidential location and answering some questions about their medical and behavioural history.